Ray Gelato and the Giants/It was published as Livestream from 100 CLUB London on 29 AUG 2020 - 08:00 PM.

-Our very first opening LIVESTREAM concert from the historical famous 100 CLUB, London with Ray Gelato who is credited for helping kick off the Swing revival in the early '80s.
+If you missed our very first opening LIVESTREAM concert from the historical famous 100 CLUB London, don't worry.
+You can still buy tickets at a reduced price and watch this fantastic and professionally HD recorded livestream concert with studio quality audio.
+Ray Gelato is credited for helping kick off the Swing revival in the early '80s.
 This interest in vintage Swing/Jazz and R&B went massive in the '90s, spreading all over the US, and spawning bands like The Brian Setzer Big Band and The Cherry Poppin’ Daddies to name but a few.

 Buying this ticket will allow you unlimited access to the event’s video even after the end of LIVESTREAM